artimanputra/Happy-Tails/README.md

-# Loyalfriend - Web Application
+# HappyTails - Web Application
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-The main purpose of this project is to automate the process of serving towards the welfare of the pets by giving the abandoned pets a place  of        shelter to live in, care them with affection through our portal.
+The main purpose of this project is to automate the process of serving the welfare of the pets by giving the abandoned pets a place of shelter to live in, and care for them with affection through our portal.

 ## Appendix

-Focusing on the audiences who want to adopt any pet like dog, cat will get the information and contact details about the welfare near them.
-We have added many enticing modules and segments in our web application to allure the visitors and leads them to adopt their dream pets.
+Focusing on the audiences who want to adopt any pet like a dog, or cat will get the information and contact details about the welfare near them.
+We have added many enticing modules and segments in our web application to allure visitors and lead them to adopt their dream pets.